babonet13/HostYourNode/readme.md

 Objective of the projet
 -
-Thanks to this repository, you can build a  full container-based Bitcoin stack (Bitcoin Node + Lightning Node + Payment Node).
+Thanks to this repository, you can build a 100% container-based Bitcoin stack (Bitcoin Node + Lightning Node + Payment Node).
 So, you can either :
 * Build your own stack : Using a physical machine at home or a virtual machine in the cloud
 * Buy a ready to use stack by ordering a pre-configured machine using <a href="https://openbazaar.com/store/QmacnmoLh9Fbqn29JYifgB7yyxpPfW9Ezo6BDETNLpYcgQ">HostYourNode@OpenBazaar</a>